-It doesn’t matter what business you run; customer perception is changing.
-Over 55% of surveyed consumers would now willingly pay a premium if they knew that a product was environmentally friendly.
+Understanding and integrating these impactful principles into your brand is essential, as they represent more than mere labels; they embody a growing commitment to environmental responsibility and sustainable practices.
+Over 55% of surveyed consumers would now willingly pay a premium if they knew a product was environmentally friendly.
 On top of that is a growing concern about the climate’s future, meaning this figure will only increase.

-Considering the big-name companies that are already planning for a sustainable future, you only have one sensible option.
-It’s time for your company to start considering the environment.
-While you may think that going green will mean splashing the cash, this isn’t the case.
-Moving to an eco-friendly future will actually save you money.
+Joining forces with brands championing sustainability and planning for a planet-friendly future is our only sensible option.
+It’s time for your company to become conservation-minded and incorporate environmentally safe practices.
+While you may think going green will mean splashing the cash, this isn’t always the case.
+Moving to an eco-friendly future will save you money.

-Every office has a printer, and it tends to get a lot of use.
+Every office has a printer, which tends to get a lot of use.
 That’s a lot of waste paper going into the recycle bin!
 You can do a few things to cut down on this and reduce costs while helping the environment.
-Firstly, a switch to Post-Consumer Waste (PCW) paper can save you up to 50% without changing any printing habits.
-You could also encourage double-sided printing, and make it the default setting on all your printers and photocopiers.
+Firstly, switching to Post-Consumer Waste (PCW) paper can save you up to 50% without changing your printing habits.
+You could also encourage double-sided printing and make it the default setting on all your printers and photocopiers.

-However, one of the best ways to reduce paper usage is to put as much of your work as you can online.
+However, one of the best ways to reduce paper usage is to do as much of your work as possible online.
 Storing everything in physical form is fast becoming obsolete, so if you haven’t already, now is the time to switch to e-documents.
-While it can be a pain to transition everything across, you will soon notice your costs come down once complete.
+While transitioning everything across can be a pain, your costs will soon decrease once it is complete.

-The plastic cups you find in the water dispenser or coffee machines are quickly becoming a thing of the past.
-Carry your employees along in your quest for a more eco-friendly workplace by encouraging them to bring in a mug and a water bottle, or purchase some cheap ceramic cups for everyone.
+The plastic cups you find in water dispensers or coffee machines are quickly becoming a thing of the past.
+Carry your employees in your quest for a more eco-friendly workplace by encouraging them to bring in a mug and a water bottle or purchase cheap ceramic cups for everyone.
 You will soon get the money back when you don’t have to buy plastic, and it also keeps your office much tidier.

-Fossil fuel usage from airplanes is a significant contributor to climate change and is incredibly expensive to boot.
-Video conferencing technology has reached a point where there is little benefit in travelling for face to face conferences, and it’s also free!
-Switch everything online, and you will save yourself a chunk of money and be environmentally friendly, while still getting the benefits of overseas collaboration.
+Fossil fuel usage from aeroplanes significantly contributes to climate change and is incredibly expensive.
+Video conferencing technology has reached a point where there is little benefit in travelling for face-to-face conferences, and it’s also free!
+Switch everything online, and you will save a chunk of money and be environmentally friendly while still getting the benefits of overseas collaboration.

-If you are creating a physical product, explore ways to cut back the amount of packaging you use.
-Being eco-friendly with your packaging will not just reduce waste, but it will also save you a whole heap of money in unpurchased material.
-Even if you only send out a few packages, you can still look at ways to reduce your impact on the environment.
+If you are creating a physical product, explore ways to reduce your packaging.
+Being eco-friendly with your packaging will not just reduce waste, but it will also save you a whole heap of money on unpurchased material.
+Even if you only send out a few packages, you can still consider ways to reduce your environmental impact.
 You may be able to reuse old packaging or envelopes to send out mail.
-Anything you can do to reduce waste and save a bit of cash can only be positive.
+Anything you can do to reduce waste and save cash can only be positive.

-Lighting will almost certainly be a significant part of your companies electricity usage.
+Lighting will almost certainly be a significant part of your company’s electricity usage.
 If you haven’t already, switch to the most energy-efficient bulbs available.
-They may cost a little more up-front, but this soon pays back with the amount of usage they get.
-You can also set a timer on the lighting circuit, or even install motion sensors that only turn the lights on when people are in the building.
+They may cost a little more upfront, but this soon pays back with the amount of usage they get.
+You can also set a timer on the lighting circuit or even install motion sensors that only turn the lights on when people are in the building.

-If you are designing your office space from scratch, you can also try to use as much natural light as you can.
-Removing screens and partitions and moving to an open office environment can increase the lighting and improve productivity at the same time.
-You can save money from using the lights less, replacing current installations with more eco-friendly ones and earn money through a more productive workforce!
+If you are designing your office space from scratch, use as much natural light as possible.
+Removing screens and partitions and moving to an open office environment can increase lighting and improve productivity at the same time.
+You can save money by using the lights less, replacing current installations with more eco-friendly ones, and earning money through a more productive workforce!

-According to Fast Company, collaborative consumption is, “The reinvention of traditional market behaviours—renting, lending, swapping, sharing, bartering, gifting—through technology…” Instead of buying a new ‘company vehicle,’ would it make sense to hire one?
-Could you rent out that vacant office space no longer in use since working from home became a thing in 2020?
-Make it your business policy not to buy any equipment that could end up in the storage piles covered in dust and unused for years.
-Instead, hire any single-use equipment.
+According to Fast Company, collaborative consumption is “The reinvention of traditional market behaviours—renting, lending, swapping, sharing, bartering, gifting—through technology…” Instead of buying a new ‘company vehicle,’ would it make sense to hire one?
+Could you rent out that vacant office space that has no longer been used since working from home became a thing in 2020?
+Make it your business policy not to buy equipment that could end up in storage piles covered in dust and unused for years.
+Instead, hire single-use equipment.

-There is a misconception within the business world that going green means spending money.
-However, this is simply untrue, and you can save yourself plenty of cash through some modest eco-friendly changes.
-Without a doubt, the world is becoming more environmentally responsible, and it needs everybody to adapt.
+The misconception within the business world that going green means spending more money is untrue.
+You can save plenty of cash through some modest eco-friendly changes.
+The world is becoming more environmentally responsible, and everybody needs to adapt.
 By making changes now, you are saving yourself a massive headache in the future.